croquet/croquet/historic/sdk/README.md

 # Views

 When `Session.join()` creates the local root model and root view, it passes the view a reference to the model.
 This way the view can initialize itself to reflect whatever state the model may currently be in.
-Remember that when you join a session, your model might be initalized by running its `init()` method, or it might be initialized by loading an existing snapshot.
+Remember that when you join a session, your model might have been initalized by running its `init()` method, or it might have been loaded from an existing snapshot.
 Having direct access to the model allows the view to configure itself properly no matter how the model was initialized.
 ```
 class MyView extends Croquet.View {
     constructor(model) {